graphql-consulting/schema-review-issues/README.md

 # GraphQL Schema review issues

-This is repo is for tracking issues with the GraphQL schema review app: https://www.graphql-consulting.com/schema-review
+This is repo is for tracking issues with the GraphQL schema review service: https://www.graphql-consulting.com/schema-review